Counted among the Seven Wonders of the World, the Colosseum Amphitheatre is Rome’s most popular tourist attraction.

 With time, it was no longer used as an entertainment theatre.

-It was converted into a vintage complex that fulfilled the purpose of housing, conducting workshops, religious quarters, quarry, a fortress and sometimes a Christian shrine.
+It was converted into a vintage complex that housed and conducted workshops, religious quarters, a quarry, a fortress, and sometimes a Christian shrine.

 10. Bullock carts were used to bring in marbles